Microsoft 365 plugin

 Teams: User Activities

-Get the total number of users who had chats, calls, meetings etc. over a specific time period.
+Get the total number users who had chats, calls, meetings, etc. over the selected period.

 Teams: User Activity Details

-Get details about all activities by all users, such as assigned calls, meetings, screen share duration etc.
+Get details about all activities, such as assigned products, calls, meetings, screen share duration, etc. by all users.

 Teams: User Activity Types

-Get the total number of chats, calls, meetings etc. over a specific time period.
+Get the total number of chats, calls, meetings, etc. over the selected period.

 Teams: User Devices